rebeccatraceyt/WhatTheBlank/README.md

           - Action
           - Family
           - Random
-     - Although this was the original plan for the game, the developer scaled the scope, choosing to focus on one version; Music.
+     - Although this was the original plan for the game, the developer scaled the scope down, choosing to focus on one version; Music.
 - Creating a timer delay for players to choose when the clock starts
-     - Although the developer did research and try to implement this in this release, it was not to be.
-As each answer was called into an array and is conditional (checking whether the answer is correct), there was a problem with with click event, where it would not register the click, and start the timer, if the answer was wrong.
+     - Although the developer did research and try to implement this in the current release, it was not to be.
+As each answer is called into an array, and is conditional (checking whether the answer is correct), there was a problem with using a click event, where it would not register the click of a wrong answer, therefore the timer would not start.
 They tried to design a landing page for each category in order to create a button the player could press to enter the game and, thus, start the timer.
-This felt counter-intuitive as it was unnecessary creating steps for the user.
+This felt counter-intuitive as it was unnecessarily creating steps for the user.
 The developer hopes to gain more knowledge and, hopefully, implement this feature in the future.

 [Back to top ⇧](#table-of-contents)